AndyOooh/academind_git_github_course/README.md

 # academind_git_github_course
 A repository for said course.
+Please note this update.